beyse/NodeEditor/README.rst

 --------

 - provides full framework for creating customizable graph, nodes, sockets and edges
-- full support for undo / redo and serialization into files in VCS friendly way
+- full support for undo / redo and serialization into files in a VCS friendly way
 - support for implementing evaluation logic
-- hovering effects, dragging edges, cutting lines and bunch more...
+- hovering effects, dragging edges, cutting lines and a bunch more...
-- provided 2 examples how node editor can be implemented
+- provided 2 examples on how node editor can be implemented

 Requirements
 ------------